 Additional Safety Precautions

 Plastic bags and drapery cords are other serious hazards that put children at risk in the home.
-Keep all plastic bags out of your child’s reach.
+Keep all plastic bags out of your child’s reach to childproof your home.
 Dispose of plastic packaging and other hazardous packing materials right away.
 Swap out your corded blinds or drapes with cordless versions to protect your child from accidental strangulation.
 Otherwise, cut the loops the cords form, and keep the ends of the cords far out of reach.

 The best way to keep your child safe at home is to provide constant supervision, but since you can’t glue your eyes to your beloved 24/7, childproofing your home adds an extra layer of protection.
 Spend a weekend childproofing, and you can enjoy peace of mind knowing that your child is safe at home.